The 20s Booming Economy 1920-1930

 The 11th Chief Justice and the 44th Secretary of State of the US, Charles Evans Hughes.
 Charles Evans Hughes was a key figure in early 20th-century American politics, serving as Chief Justice of the Supreme Court and Secretary of State.

-A socioeconomic order based upon the ideas of common ownership and the absence of social classes
+a socioeconomic order based upon the ideas of common ownership and the absence of social classes

 Communism